 - You need to create a data table in your lab notebook, deciding on number of columns to be included in the table.
-Record all the data you take, even though some data may not be within the expected value. - > Perform the experiment to measure the position of each spectral line of the Helium Source. - > The known value of the wavelengths for helium source are listed below -
+Record all the data you take, even though some data may not be within the expected value. - Perform the experiment to measure and record the position (R) of each observed spectral line of the Helium Source. - > NOTE: Note the position of the grating and the screen. - > The known value of the wavelengths for helium source are listed below -